-Fluent in Mandarin Chinese and Bahasa Indonesia, he is the lead translator of "Tibetan Environmentalists in China: The King of Dzi," a book written by journalist and Peking University and UC Berkeley fellow Liu Jianqiang that explores the interface of religion, ecology, and cultural politics in Tibet (Rowman & Littlefield, 2015).
+Fluent in Mandarin Chinese and proficient in Bahasa Indonesia, he is editor of Transitions in Taiwan: Stories of the White Terror (Cambria Press, 2021) and served as lead translator of Tibetan Environmentalists in China: The King of Dzi (Rowman & Littlefield, 2015), a book written by journalist and Peking University and UC Berkeley fellow Liu Jianqiang that explores the interface of religion, ecology, and cultural politics in Tibet.
 Ian’s previous translations credits include such award-winning films as ‘Splendid Float’ and ‘Spider Lilies’, directed by Zero Chou.

-Much of his research has focused on the cultural and political geography of both travel and protest between the People’s Republic of China and Taiwan.
+Much of his early scholarly work focuses on the cultural and political geography of both travel and protest between the People’s Republic of China and Taiwan.
 Treating tourism as a political technology, he pays particular attention to performances of state territory and ethno-national membership.
-This project stems from 10 years of life/work experience in the region, and has been supported with several National Science Foundation grants, a Fulbright Fellowship, and a Dissertation Fellowship from the Taiwan Foundation for Democracy, among others.
+His newer work examines the cultural politics and geopolitics of hybrid event spaces of globalizing cultural movements such as Occupy, Burning Man, and speculative fiction.
+All of these projects are grounded in action research and long-term participant-observation.

 Before earning his PhD in Geography from the University of Colorado at Boulder in 2016, Ian worked as a translator, journalist, musician, tour guide, hotelier and entrepreneur.
 He received a B.A. with honors in a double major of Mathematics and East Asian Studies (Chinese), as well as the JWT Youngs Mathematics Prize from the University of California Santa Cruz in 2001, for his senior seminar paper entitled, ‘A Tour of the Hyperreals: An Introduction to Non-standard Analysis’.